christopherklint97/Dolt/docs/docs.md

 ### <a name="tasks"></a>Tasks
 Tasks are the to-do items that you will be creating the most of in the app.
 There are two different ways for creating tasks.
 You can use the [web app](dolt.christopherklint.com) to create them or add the Dolt app to your Slack workspace and create tasks right in Slack.

 When creating tasks, all you really need is a title to save a task.
-However, if your want to add more informatio, you can use the following optional paramters:
+However, if your want to add more information, you can use the following optional parameters:
 - Description
 - Due date
 - Group